-- (c) Any complaint involving the possible failure of a device, labeling, or packaging to meet any of its specifications shall be reviewed, evaluated, and investigated, unless such investigation has already been performed for a similar complaint and another investigation is not necessary. - (d) Any complaint that represents an event which must be reported to FDA under part 803 of this chapter shall be promptly reviewed, evaluated, and investigated by a designated individual(s) and shall be maintained in a separate portion of the complaint files or otherwise clearly identified.
-In addition to the information required by \$820.198(e), records of investigation under this paragraph shall include a determination of: - (1) Whether the device failed to meet specifications: - (2) Whether the device was being used for treatment or diagnosis; and - (3) The relationship, if any, of the device to the reported incident or adverse event. - (e) When an investigation is made under this section, a record of the investigation shall be maintained by the formally designated unit identified in paragraph (a) of this section.
-The record of investigation shall include: - (1) The name of the device; - (2) The date the complaint was received; - (3) Any device identification(s) and control number(s) used; - (4) The name, address, and phone number of the complainant; - (5) The nature and details of the complaint: - (6) The dates and results of the investigation; - (7) Any corrective action taken; and - (8) Any reply to the complainant. - (f) When the manufacturer's formally designated complaint unit is located at a site separate from the manufacturing establishment, the investigated complaint(s) and the record(s) of investigation shall be reasonably accessible to the manufacturing establishment.
+- (b) Each manufacturer shall review and evaluate all complaints to determine whether an investigation is necessary.
+When no investigation is made, the manufacturer shall maintain a record that includes the reason no investigation was made and the name of the individual responsible for the decision not to investigate. - (c) Any complaint involving the possible failure of a device, labeling, or packaging to meet any of its specifications shall be reviewed, evaluated, and investigated, unless such investigation has already been performed for a similar complaint and another investigation is not necessary. - (d) Any complaint that represents an event which must be reported to FDA under part 803 of this chapter shall be promptly reviewed, evaluated, and investigated by a designated individual(s) and shall be maintained in a separate portion of the complaint files or otherwise clearly identified.
+In addition to the information required by §820.198(e), records of investigation under this paragraph shall include a determination of: - (1) Whether the device failed to meet specifications; - (2) Whether the device was being used for treatment or diagnosis; and - (3) The relationship, if any, of the device to the reported incident or adverse event. - (e) When an investigation is made under this section, a record of the investigation shall be maintained by the formally designated unit identified in paragraph (a) of this section.
+The record of investigation shall include: - (1) The name of the device; - (2) The date the complaint was received: - (3) Any unique device identifier (UDI) or universal product code (UPC), and any other device identification(s) and control number(s) used; - (4) The name, address, and phone number of the complainant; - (5) The nature and details of the complaint: - (6) The dates and results of the investigation; - (7) Any corrective action taken; and - (8) Any reply to the complainant.

-- (g) If a manufacturer's formally designated complaint unit is located outside of the United States, records required by this section shall be reasonably accessible in the United States at either: - (1) A location in the United States where the manufacturer's records are regularly kept; or - (2) The location of the initial distributor.
+- (f) When the manufacturer's formally designated complaint unit is located at a site separate from the manufacturing establishment, the investigated complaint(s) and the record(s) of investigation shall be reasonably accessible to the manufacturing establishment. - (g) If a manufacturer's formally designated complaint unit is located outside of the United States, records required by this section shall be reasonably accessible in the United States at either: - (1) A location in the United States where the manufacturer's records are regularly kept; or - (2) The location of the initial distributor.

-$[61~\mathrm{FR}~52654,~\mathrm{Oct.}~7,~1996,~\mathrm{as}~\mathrm{amended}~\mathrm{at}~69~\mathrm{FR}$ 11313, Mar.
+[61 FR 52654, Oct.
+7, 1996, as amended at 69 FR 11313, Mar.
 10, 2004; 71 FR 16228, Mar.
-31, 2006]
+31, 2006; 78 FR 58822, Sept.
+24, 2013]